 - Registering for a particular event

 - Filling out a lead generation form or contact form

 - Signing up for a demo of a product/service

 - Downloading a free software tool or a piece of content

 - Buying a product or signing up for a free trial

 Once your email subscribers open your email, the next and the most important goal is to convert them by making them take action that you want them to take.
 So if you’re running a webinar and send your email list a link to join it, every recipient that clicks on it and joins the webinar will count as a conversion.

-The reason why conversion rate happens to be one of the most critical email marketing KPIs is because it tells you how close you are to reach your main business goal.
+The reason why conversion rate happens to be one of the most critical email marketing KPIs is that it tells you how close you are to reach your main business goal.

 Start Tracking Your Email Marketing KPIs

-Our goal today was to give you the most in-depth explanation of email marketing KPIs as we possibly could.
-Hopefully you took something away from it.
+Our goal today was to give you the most in-depth explanation of email marketing KPIs we possibly could.
+Hopefully, you took something away from it.